JodyDoyle/OverChess/gameNotes.md

 - I need to code the moves for blue dog

 - I need to make it so that a random one of the opponents piecs makes a move (Not always just packun)

+Problems(5):

+- I need to sort out the sequencing of the 'hurt by poison' messaging so that it doesn't show when it's not supposed to

+- Apparantly when a creature dies it says a different creature dies

+- Sometimes my creatures still turn into the other creature (very rare, hard to recreate, could be related to the last point)

+- Still need to program Blue dog's moves and for him to use them sometimes